dotnet/docfx/Documentation/spec/metadata_format_spec.md

 ### 2.5 Reference Section

-Reference section also contains a list of *items*.
-These *items* serve as the references by *items* in *item section* and won't show up in documentation.
-Also, reference *item* doesn't need to have full *properties*, it just contains necessary information needed by its referrer (for example, name or URL).
+The reference section also contains a list of *items*.
+These *items* serve as the references to *items* in the *item section* and won't show up in documentation.
+Also, a reference *item* doesn't need to have full *properties*, it just contains necessary information needed by its referrer (for example, name or URL).

 In metadata file, all *items* **MUST** be referenced by *UID*.